 are the clinical signs?

-- Typical clinical signs include:
+- Common clinical signs include:

-- Possible clinical signs may include:
+- Other clinical signs less

-discharge in a dog.
+in a cat.

 there a treatment available?